marcuskwan/React-Insta-Clone/DAY_TWO_README.md

 - Liking posts
   - This will be set up a lot like the 'Add a comment...' input.
 Pass a function down to where your heart icon is, and use `onClick` event handler to increment that post's likes.
 - Search
-  - Set up the search bar like the comment input and the like button.
+  x- Set up the search bar like the comment input and the like button.
 In your function, filter out any post whose username doesn't match the search term passed in, then update the state with the resulting data.

 #### Stretch Problems (Day II)